 3. Surfshark – the best-value VPN on the market (opens in new tab)

 If Express and Nord are just a little too pricey, then you'll want to check out Surfshark.
-For just $2.30 a month, you'll get fully featured VPN cover and unlimited connections so you can install the app on every one of your devices – as well as two months free!
+For less than $2.50 a month, you'll get fully featured VPN cover and unlimited connections so you can install the app on every one of your devices – as well as two months free!

 The five best gaming VPNs today(opens in new tab)

 We're not surprised that ExpressVPN performs better than any other service when it comes to being a gaming VPN – it tops loads of our other guides, and again it's knocked it out the park.

 Most importantly, Express delivers excellent speeds so you won't see yourself lagging – and if your ISP delivers regular speeds of around 100-200MB, it's unlikely you'll notice any change at all.
 In our testing it topped out at a very respectable 560Mbps on a 1Gbps line, which is more than fast enough to 360 no-scope n00bs (how do you do, fellow kids).

 ExpressVPN also provides a dedicated router VPN app, which means you'll be able to avoid throttling and stay secure even on consoles, which don't natively support VPNs – there's no special treatment for the PC gamer here.
 Plus, while it doesn't offer encryption, Express's MediaStreamer Smart DNS tool will allow you to switch locations on your PlayStation or Xbox to watch geo-blocked content.